walterpg/google-drive-sync/docs/usage/oauth.md

 as "other" or "native" (not "web" or "mobile").
 Finally, click CREATE.
 6. A screen showing your new credentials (the text named "client ID" and "client secret") should appear.
 Copy the credential somewhere safe (hi there KeePass!).
-See the next section for hints about this.